Chronic Pain, CRPS, RSD and Pete Egoscue the Author of “Pain Free”

 Who is Pete Egoscue?
 He is a former U.S. Marine officer who was wounded in action while he was fighting in Vietnam.
 His injury led to chronic pain, which limited his activity level.
-It was because of his battle with chronic pain that he began to search for a way of becoming pain-free that did not involve surgery or medications.
+It was because of his battle with chronic pain that he began to search for a way of becoming pain-free.
+He did not want to involve surgery or medications.
 He decided that he did not want a life filled with pain to become his “new normal.”

 Egoscue studied anatomical physiology after spending several months in rehab.
 Of course, his rehab was a result of the war injury he suffered.
-Because he did not want to become reliant on pain medications or undergo invasive surgery, he developed several exercises – E-cises – and wrote several books.
-These include “the Egoscue Method of Health Through Motion,” “Pain Free at Your PC,” “Pain Free for Women” and “Pain Free.”
+Because he did not want to become reliant on pain medications or undergo invasive surgery, he developed several exercises – E-cises.
+He also wrote several books.
+These include “The Egoscue Method of Health Through Motion,” “Pain Free at Your PC,” “Pain Free for Women,” and “Pain Free.”
 Each book covers chronic pain and developing strategies to deal with or reduce the level of pain.
+You can grab a copy via my Amazon affiliate link.

 One E-cise derived from an exercise is the abdominal crunch.
 Another is the “ air chair” or “air bench.”
-One stretching E-cise is the “static back,” in which you lie flat on your back as you rest the backs of your thighs against a solid object.
+One stretching Exercise is the “static back,” in which you lie flat on your back, resting the backs of your thighs against a solid object.
 This object should be tall enough for you to rest your calves against it as you are lying down.
 The “downward dog” comes from yoga.
 Spread your feet hip-width apart and bend down at your waist.
-Press your hands on the ground and “walk” your hands, palms down, so that your head is close to the ground, your legs and arms are straight and you are stretching the backs of your legs.
+Press your hands on the ground and “walk” your hands, palms down, so that your head is close to the ground, your legs and arms are straight, and you are stretching the backs of your legs.
 Your heels should be as close to the ground as possible.
 This E-cise helps stretch your body, which may help bring your skeleton and muscles back into alignment.

-This leads into the basis for the Egoscue E-cises: Bringing the body back into balance and alignment, which helps relieve much of the pain you are experiencing.
-Think of how you responded to an injury: You limited your movement of the injured area, which led to the pain spreading beyond the immediate area of injury.
+This leads into the basis for the Egoscue E-cises.
+Bringing the body back into balance and alignment can help to relieve much of the pain you are experiencing.
+Think of how you responded to an injury.
+You limit your movement of the injured area, which leads to the pain spreading beyond the immediate area of injury.

-If you have CRSD or RSD, the limb that was injured continues to show several symptoms, such as swelling or edema, a whitening of the skin and extreme sensitivity to unusual stimuli.
-When you begin working on the E-cises, you begin bringing your body back into balance, which may help you address your CRSD or RSD pain – and reduce the level of sensitivity you experience.
+If you have CRPS or RSD, the limb that was injured continues to exhibit several symptoms after the injury heals.
+Symptoms such as swelling or edema, skin discoloration, and extreme sensitivity to unusual stimuli.
+When you begin working on the E-cises, you begin bringing your body back into balance.
+This helps you address your CRSD or RSD pain and reduce the level of sensitivity you experience.

-Egoscue has developed the “load-bearing joints” theory – that is, he states that the ankles, shoulders, knees and hips are load-bearing joints which should, ideally be in alignment.
-His book, “Pain Free” contains about 40 E-cises that he developed to return your body to strength, balance and flexibility, particularly in the four load-bearing areas.
-His book is organized to describe several different body areas – The neck and head, elbows, wrists and hands, shoulders, back, hips, knees, ankles and feet.
-Reading farther through the book, you start to learn about the E-cises, grouped by different sports, such as swimming, golf, running, gymnastics, tennis, ice skating, volleyball, weight training and many more.
+Egoscue has developed the “load-bearing joints” theory.
+This theory states that the ankles, shoulders, knees, and hips are load-bearing joints that should ideally be in alignment.
+His book, “Pain Free,” contains approximately 40 exercises that he developed to help restore your body to strength, balance, and flexibility, particularly in the four load-bearing areas.
+His book is organized to describe several different body areas.
+Areas such as the neck and head, elbows, wrists and hands, shoulders, back, hips, knees, ankles, and feet.
+Reading further through the book, you start to learn about the E-cises, grouped by different sports.
+Including swimming, golf, running, gymnastics, tennis, ice skating, volleyball, weight training, and many more.

 You may also feel pain relief because these exercises and poses actually stimulate endorphin production in your brain –this is the “feel good” – neurotransmitter produced in your brain.
-Your body also responds with increased secretion of adrenaline, which works to reduce the pain you are feeling.
+Your body also responds with an increased secretion of adrenaline, which helps reduce the pain you are feeling.

 Depending on the exercises you select to address your chronic pain, you may begin feeling pain relief after only a few E-cise sessions.
 For instance, if you develop leg cramps, some of the leg stretches in the “Pain Relief” book might help you develop fewer leg cramps.
 If you have not exercised for a long time, you may develop good results more quickly.

 These E-cises also improve blood flow to your limbs, which may be beneficial for many types of chronic pain because the tiny capillaries begin to recover.
-It’s important to mention that a healthy, nourishing diet, low in sugars and starches, may also contribute to an improvement in your pain level once you begin the E-cise program.
+It’s essential to note that a healthy, nourishing diet, low in sugars and starches, may also contribute to a reduction in your pain level once you start the E-cise program.

 Because these E-cises improve blood flow to your limbs, which is very beneficial for CRSD and RSD patients, the tiny capillaries begin to recover.
 It’s important to mention that a healthy, nourishing diet, low in sugars and starches, may also contribute to an improvement in your pain level once you begin the E-cise program.